LGBTQ+ single parents

 It’s worth trying to engage with your child’s school about any concerns you have about bullying.
 Some run classes specifically on how to tackle prejudice and discrimination.
 A number of organisations that can help with these issues include Stonewall, Diversity Role Models, and Schools Out.

-A common challenge for LGBT+ parents is finding books and resources that represent their identities.
-Below is a list of LGBT+ friendly parenting materials.
+A common challenge for LGBTQ+ parents is finding books and resources that represent their identities.
+Below is a list of LGBTQ+ friendly parenting materials.
 You can also browse for books by searching for book lists on Goodreads, using tags such as ‘same sex parents’ or ‘diverse families’.

 Flexible working involves asking your employer to change or reduce your working hours so that they fit better with other commitments, including childcare commitments and other needs as a parent.
 Any employee who has been working for the same employer for 26 weeks or more can ask for these changes.
 You can read more about this on our flexible working page and on the Working Families website.

-Under the Equality Act 2010, it is illegal for your employer to discriminate against you on a number of criteria, including being perceived to be LGBT+.
-You also cannot be discriminated against for having parenting needs.
+Under the Equality Act 2010, it is illegal for your employer to discriminate against you on a number of criteria, including being perceived to be LGBTQ+.
+You also cannot be discriminated against for having parenting needs or for being a single parent.

 Indirect discrimination is when a workplace policy or practice is applied to everyone, but leaves a particular group at a disadvantage because of their needs.